oilenthoitakchiru-cpu/Oilen-Thoitak/README.md

 🚀 About Me

-🎓 Pursuing Bachelor’s Degree in Business Administration, India
+🎓 Pursuing Bachelor’s Degree in Business Administration in IBM , India

 📊 Interested in Data Analysis, Business Strategy & Management